What is Professional Oklahoma Educators (POE)?

 Am I eligible for a 1st-year Teacher membership?

 You are eligible for a first-year teacher membership if it is your first year to ever teach.
-First-year Teacher members enjoy all of the benefits and services offered by POE at a DISCOUNTED cost of only $168.00 for your first year of membership.
+First-year Teacher members enjoy all of the benefits and services offered by POE at a DISCOUNTED cost of $215.00 for your first year of membership.

 What are local chapter dues?

 Established local chapters of POE may set and collect local chapter dues in addition to state dues.
 Local chapter dues may cover the cost of local chapter activities, fund community service projects, and help your local chapter send members to the annual POE Leadership Training Conference.
 Local chapter dues vary, so ask your local chapter president if you are unsure of your local chapter dues amount.